sumanth8561/Salary_prediction/README.md

 This salary prediction model can be used to make informed salary estimates based on individual characteristics, making it a valuable tool for HR analytics and compensation planning.In conclusion, our salary prediction model, trained on a well-preprocessed dataset, successfully predicts salaries based on various factors.
 This project demonstrates the importance of data preprocessing, feature engineering, and model selection in creating an accurate predictive model.

-## Usage

-To use our salary prediction model, you can follow these steps:

-1. Clone this repository.
-2. Install the required libraries listed in the `requirements.txt` file.
-3. Run the provided Jupyter notebook or Python script to load the model and make predictions on new data.